xuanxu/starmatrix/README.md

 # Intergalactic

-Intergalactic is a model for chemical evolution of galaxies.
+Intergalactic is a Q-Matrix generator.

+Based on explicit values for solar abundances, z and IMF, Intergalactic calculates matrices Q(i,j) of masses of elements i ejected to the galactic medium as element j, for a complete range of stellar masses, accounting for supernovas of types Ia and Ib.

 _Current status of the project: exploratory/undocumented/pre-alpha_